-Written notice of cancellation shall take place on the date the letter of cancellation is postmarked or, in the cases where the notice is hand carried, it shall occur on the date the notice is delivered to The School.
-If a student has not attended classes for a period of 21 consecutive days, the student is considered to have withdrawn from school for all purposes as of the student's last documented date of attendance.
+Written notice of cancellation shall take place on the date the letter of cancellation is postmarked or, in the case where the notice is hand carried, it shall occur on the date the notice is delivered to The School.
+The date of execution of the enrollment agreement shall bee presumed to the date of delivery of the notice acceptance: and if delivered by mail, the postmark date of the letter acceptance.